Topology-guided Hypergraph Transformer Network: Unveiling Structural Insights for Improved Representation: Background

-Here, $\Delta$ represents the attention map, and we use the same dimensions $d_k=d_v=d$.
+Here, $\Delta$ represents the attention map and the dimensions of $d_Q=d_K=d_V=d$.
 The outputs from different heads are concatenated and transformed to get the MHA output, which is further fed into a position-wise FFN layer.
 Residual connections and layer normalization are used to stabilize and normalize the outputs.